-Gary is an FCC Auxiliary "Official Observer" and is celebrating his 37th year as a ham radio operator by working all the DX he can!
-He has almost 190 DXCC entities confirmed and is constantly adding more.
-In addition to DXCC "Mixed" and "CW" endorsements, he also holds Worked All Continents and Worked All States.
-And because he's an overachiever, he finished Triple Play.
+Gary is an FCC Auxiliary “Official Observer” and is celebrating his 37th year as a ham radio operator by working all the DX he can!
+He has more than 200 DXCC entities confirmed and is constantly adding more.
+In addition to DXCC “Mixed” and “CW” endorsements, he also holds Worked All Continents and Worked All States.
+And because he’s an overachiever, he finished Triple Play.

 Just so you know, Gary is very particular about the “slash” being included in his “0” call sign.
 Like this: Ø

 He is a member of the Missouri DX and Contest Club, and the Royal Order of the Wouff Hong.
 (Look it up!)
-He is a member of ARRL and an ARRL-certified public information officer, ARRL Volunteer Examiner (VE), Official Observer and the club’s president.
-Gary blogs frequently on www.wb0rur.com
+He is a member of ARRL, an ARRL-certified public information officer, ARRL Volunteer Examiner (VE), Official Observer and the club’s president.
+Gary blogs frequently on www.wb0rur.com.

 He takes care of this website, serves as the club treasurer and handles public relations duties for the group.
-He is a lifetime member of the ARRL and is an ARRL-certified public information officer, weather spotter and an ARRL Volunteer Examiner (VE).
+He is a lifetime member of the ARRL, an ARRL-certified public information officer, weather spotter and an ARRL Volunteer Examiner (VE).

-He is one of those few Hams who has no background in engineering, but he likes to tinker.
+He is one of those few hams who has no background in engineering, but he likes to tinker.
 He feels at a home in a room full of static, SSB signals, and packet squawks.
 His interests are mainly hybrid tube rigs and wire antenna building.
 He plays on all bands, but tends to Summer on 20m and Winter on 80m.
-When not on his roof endangering his life throwing wire antennas into trees and positioning the 2m beam, you can find him volunteering with the Huntsville, Arkansas, Fire Department or enjoying the wonders of Madison County with his ever-patient YL.
+When not on his roof endangering his life throwing wire antennas into trees and positioning the 2m beam, you can find him volunteering with the Huntsville, Arkansas, Fire Department or enjoying the wonders of Madison County.
+Nathan is an ARRL Volunteer Examiner (VE).

 A History of The Noise Blankers